survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

-Compared to our earlier implementation at `App` this mirrors it very closely.
-A couple of references have changed but that's about it.
-We have one final operation left.
+We have one final operation left, `delete`.

 ### Implementing `delete`

-In case of `delete` we need to find the Note to be deleted first.
-If found, we can `slice` it out of the structure and commit.
+`delete` is straightforward.
+Seek and destroy as earlier and remember to commit the change.

 ```javascript
 ...